 Soft Pretzel at Center City Pretzel

-Ask any true Philadelphian about soft pretzels and they’ll tell you about how they considered them a basic food group when they were growing up, about the guys at every intersection selling them in brown paper bags, and about how they used to be much cheaper.
-Well, the guys at the intersections are mostly gone and the prices have gone up, but pretzels are still part of the standard diet here in Philly.
-The good ones are almost-crunchy on the outside, doughy-soft in the middle, and baked to a rich, golden brown.
-Center City Pretzel opens its bakery doors at 6 a.m. to serve the hungry masses, and get its wholesale orders out the door.
-For more than three decades, this bakery has been going strong and still makes its pretzels with just the basic ingredients: flour, yeast, water — plus that crunchy salt on top.
+A true Philadelphian will tell you all about how soft pretzels were considered a basic food group growing up, how guys at every intersection sold them in brown paper bags, and how they used to be much cheaper.
+The intersection guys are mostly gone and the prices have gone up, but pretzels are still part of the standard diet here.
+A good Philly soft pretzel is uniquely elongated into the shape of a paper clip, baked to a rich, golden-brown with an almost crunchy outside and a doughy-soft middle.
+Center City Pretzel opens its bakery doors at 6 a.m. most days to serve the hungry masses and get wholesale orders out the door.
+For more than three decades, this bakery has been going strong, making its pretzels from just the basic ingredients: flour, yeast, water, and that crunchy salt on top.

 Tacos at South Philly Barbacoa

 Cristina Martinez’s lamb barbacoa tacos regularly draw national attention to this casual Italian Market eatery.
 The lamb is marinated and cooked overnight before tender chunks, chopped to order, are served on house-made tortillas.
-South Philly Barbacoa is open weekends, from 5 a.m., for takeout.
+South Philly Barbacoa is open incredibly limited hours so prepare for a wait.

 Pho at Pho Saigon